Lazy Luddite Log

 The Tellarite could have been a modification of the Mugato they did make.
 The Orion dancer could have been adapted from the existing Mego Batgirl, since Yvonne Craig played both.
 And apparently stuntwoman Sandra Gimpel played both a Talosian and the Salt Vampire, so they could have shared a body sculpt.

-The range could be completed with the Enterprise Bridge And Transporter they made along with a playset inspired by the Rigel Seven fortress (possibly by just adapting some medieval playset).
+The range could be completed with the Enterprise Bridge And Transporter they made along with a playset inspired by the Rigel Seven Fortress (possibly by just adapting some medieval playset).
 I would never have gotten into the line however - the action figure scale pioneered by Kenner Star Wars toys was that much more convenient and fun.

 Labels: